We believe that the qualities we are looking for in trainees are best assessed through an interview.

 We believe that the interview should be a two-way process.
 It is important for you to ensure that we are the right firm for you.
 The trainee will not have been prepped on what to say and they will not be reporting to us, so you should take advantage of this opportunity to question them about life as a trainee at the firm.

 Our interview process ends with a short meeting with a member of the Trainee Recruitment Team.
 You will be asked to reflect on the written exercise and your interview with the partners, and there will be some discussion about your CV and your motivation for applying to us.
 You will also have the opportunity to ask any questions we have not yet answered for you.

 We normally find that the whole exercise takes approximately three hours.
 You will be required to bring with you a valid form of photo ID (passport or driving licence.)

 Slaughter and May is committed to ensuring that our recruitment processes are barrier-free and as inclusive as possible to everyone.
 This includes making adjustments for people who have a disability or long-term condition.
-If you have any questions, or would like to discuss any adjustments you may need to any part of the process described above or for your visit to the office please contact Janine Arnold, Trainee Recruitment Manager, via email or on 020 7090 5049.
+If you have any questions, or would like to discuss any adjustments you may need to any part of the process described above or for your visit to the office please contact Janine Arnold, Senior Manager, Trainee Recruitment, via email or on 020 7090 5049.

 For all other application, interview or general queries, please contact the Trainee Recruitment Team via email or on 020 7090 4454.